Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Numerical Results

-An application of soft-IC-BP for a $(h,\sigma)$ symmetric BIAWGN interference channel involves specifying the edge distributions $(\lambda,\rho)$ for the LDPC codes in use.
-As noted in Sec.~\ref{sec:Soft-IC-BP}, we assume both sources use the same edge distributions.
-We use density evolution, as discussed in Sec.~\ref{sec:Soft-IC-BP}, to verify the codes' performance.
-Our objective is again to maximize the design rate~\eqref{eq:design_rate}, corresponding to $(\lambda,\rho)$.
-As benchmarks for comparison, we use $R_\MUD$ and $R_\SUD$, as defined by~\eqref{eq:R_MUD} and~\eqref{eq:R_SUD} in Sec.~\ref{sec:BIAWGN_Interference}.

-As in our above discussion of soft-DF-BP, we apply a variation of the semi-heuristic hill-climbing algorithm of~\cite{Urbanke_Capacity_Approaching} to design effective codes.
-In adapting the algorithm, special care was taken to avoid attraction to local maxima that are particular to our setting.
-The details of the algorithm are provided in Appendix~\ref{apdx:Optimization_Interference}.

-We designed codes for a symmetric BIAWGN interference channels with parameters $h = 0.839$ and $\sigma = 1.075$.
-We applied the above design procedure and obtained edge distributions $(\lambda,\rho)$ below.
+We considered a symmetric BIAWGN interference channel with parameters $h = 0.839$ and $\sigma = 1.075$ and focused on symmetric achievable rates (Sec.~\ref{sec:BIAWGN_Interference}).
+We designed an application of soft-IC-BP.
+As benchmarks for comparison, we used $R_\MUD$ and $R_\SUD$, as defined by~\eqref{eq:R_MUD} and~\eqref{eq:R_SUD}.
+We also considered the Han-Kobayashi (HK) strategy (see Sec.~\ref{sec:Introduction}).

-Once again, the degrees of the check-nodes in such $(\lambda,\rho)$ codes are bounded (and equal to 6), and so code sequences corresponding to $(\lambda,\rho)$ are ``bad'' for the point-to-point BIAWGN channel (this follows by the same arguments as in Sec.~\ref{sec:Numerical_Relay} above).
-The bit error rate at the output of soft-IC-BP, as predicted by density evolution, approaches $4\cdot10^{-6}$ in probability with the block length $n$.
-This figure refers to decoding at each destination, of the codeword transmitted by the corresponding source.
-The bit error rate in decoding of the codeword sent from the interfering source, approaches 0.062 with $n$.
-By the symmetry of the problem, these figures are identical at both destinations.
+To design degree distributions for soft-IC-BP codes, we applied a variation of the hill climbing approach of Richardson~\etal~\cite[Sec.
+IV.A]{Urbanke_Capacity_Approaching},~\cite[Example 4.139]{Urbanke_Book}.
+We obtained the following degree distributions $(\lambda,\rho)$ for codes for both sources.

-Our benchmarks for the above channel are $R_\MUD = 0.3237$ and $R_\SUD = 0.308$ (measured in bits, see Sec.~\ref{sec:Notation}).
-By Theorem~\ref{theorem:Good_Interference} these rates upper bound the achievable rates of applications of ``good'' codes.
-The design rate for the code specified by~\eqref{eq:LambdaRhoInterference} is 0.3243.
-This rate exceeds both our benchmarks, indicating the potential of ``bad'' codes.
-The above-mentioned bit error rate of 0.062, in the decoding of the interfering codeword, is greater than zero but lower than the bit error rate with bitwise decoding (i.e., when the code structure is not exploited), which equals~0.301.
-Thus, partial decoding of the interference was achieved.
+The design rate~\eqref{eq:design_rate} corresponding to these degree distributions is 0.3243 (bits per channel use).
+The bit error rate at the output of soft-IC-BP at each destination, for decoding of the desired codeword from the corresponding source (as predicted by density evolution) approaches $4\cdot10^{-6}$ in probability as the block length $n\rightarrow\infty$.
+The bit error rate in decoding of the interference approaches 0.062.
+This number is less than the bit error rate with bitwise decoding (i.e., when the code structure is not exploited), which equals~0.301, but greater than zero, indicating that partial decoding of the interference was achieved.